Jeff Harding (actor)

 In the BBC docudrama series Seven Wonders of the Industrial World he played chief engineer John Frank Stevens in the episode dedicated to the building of the Panama Canal.

 He guest-starred in the CW series Life is Wild in the episode "Open for Business".
 He voices Vincent Meis in the video game The Witcher and guest-starred in the CBBC series The Basil Brush Show in 2003 in the episode Fit for Nothing, playing Healthy Harry.
 In the 1990s he provided voice-overs for many Dorling Kindersley CD-ROMs.

-Before his film and television work, he taught in Morocco and later became a master carpenter at the Palace Theatre.
+Before his film and television work, Harding taught in Morocco and later became a master carpenter at the Palace Theatre in London's West End.